 The shorter your deferred period, the higher your premium.
-For instance, if you choose cover to kick-in after four weeks of unavoidable employment, your premium will be higher than it would be if you had chosen a deferred period of fifty-two weeks.
-Before you make a decision on the deferred period, check if your employer offers sick pay and if so, how much and for how long.
+For instance, if you choose cover to begin after four weeks of unavoidable unemployment, your premium will be higher than it would be if you had chosen a deferred period of 52 weeks.
+Before you make a decision on the deferred period, check if your employer offers sick pay and, if so, how much and for how long.

 You may need income protection in Ireland if:

 - You are self-employed – the self-employed are particularly at risk as they cannot claim sick pay and do not qualify for social welfare disability benefit.